kh-bikash/reflexCube-v1/README.md

-# AutoModeler: AI Model Generation Platform
+# Reflex Cube: AI Model Generation Platform

-AutoModeler is a full-stack MLOps platform that automatically gathers data, trains a model, and serves it based on a natural language prompt.
+Reflex Cube is a full-stack MLOps platform that automatically gathers data, trains a model, and serves it based on a natural language prompt.

 ## Architecture
 - **Backend**: FastAPI (Python)